Skip to main content

 Settings

-Define the start date and duration policies, controlling the calculation of the schedule properties for the task assigned to the resource
+You can control the calculation of the schedule properties for the task assigned to the resource.

 Adding a User/group to the view